semgrep/semgrep-docs/docs/semgrep-assistant/assistant-metrics.md

 - user feedback on Assistant recommendations within the product
 - internal triage / benchmarking conducted by our security research team

-This methodology ensures that Assistant is evaluated from both a user-centric perspective and through expert-driven technical scrutiny, giving our product and engineering teams a holistic view into Assistant's real-world performance.
+This methodology ensures that Assistant is evaluated from both a user-centric perspective and through expert-driven technical scrutiny, giving our product and engineering teams a holistic view into Assistant's real-world performance in a variety of contexts.

 ## User feedback
 User feedback reflects performance of Assistant across **600+ customers**, providing a comprehensive real-world dataset.

-The user feedback loop is baked into the product - users are prompted to "thumbs up" or "thumbs down" Assistant suggestions.
+The user feedback loop is baked into product workflows to ensure comprehensiveness and to reduce sampling bias.
+Users are prompted in-line to "thumbs up" or "thumbs down" Assistant suggestions.

 **Results as of December 10, 2024:**